 Laboratory for Genetic Epidemiology

 The Laboratory for Genetic Epidemiology at Columbia University has been studying Alzheimer's disease (AD) across different ethnic populations for nearly 20 years.
-Led by Richard Mayeux, the lab continues to play a leadership role in the National Institute on Aging Genetics Initiative.
+Led by accomplished clinician-scientist Dr. Richard Mayeux, the lab continues to play a leadership role in the National Institute on Aging Genetics Initiative.
 The NIA Family Study of Alzheimer's Disease, which includes approximately 1,500 families multiply affected by late-onset Alzheimer's disease (LOAD), is one of the most sought after cohorts for genetic studies in the world.
 In addition, Mayeux and his team direct the scientific community's largest family study of Caribbean Hispanics, which includes over 700 multiplex families affected by AD.

-The lab is also actively engaged in a multi-national effort, which previously identified genetic variants in the SORL1 as a putative genetic risk factor for Alzheimer's disease.
+The lab is also actively engaged in a multinational effort, which previously identified genetic variants in the SORL1 as a putative genetic risk factor for Alzheimer's disease.
 In addition, as a senior investigator in the Alzheimer's Disease Genetics Consortium project, Dr. Mayeux and team continue to use genome-wide association (GWA) methods to identify AD genes and have begun whole exome sequencing and targeted sequencing studies.